15 Warning Signs of Bad Transmission

 5. Burning Smell

-Strong burning odor is never a good sign.
-If it comes from the transmission, it usually means the fluid is overheating or burning.
+Strong burning odors are never a good sign.
+If it comes from transmission, it usually means the fluid is overheating or burning.
 Without proper fluid, the system loses lubrication and risks serious damage.

 6. Fluid Leaks